jameshanlon/jameshanlon.github.io/content/python-processor.md

 ## Python and AI <a name="py-ai" class="anchor"></a>

-In this remainder of this note I will focus on Python and its application to AI, a domain that is is significant enough to cause the development of new computer hardware and rapid adoption of new process, integration and packaging technologies.
+In this remainder of this note I will focus on Python and its application to AI, a domain that is significant enough to cause the development of new computer hardware and rapid adoption of new process, integration and packaging technologies.